-That said, it is comforting to know the glass has been tested and has stopped rounds, and these results are there to help guide buyers to a solution that addresses their perceived threat level.
+That being said, it is comforting to know the glass has been tested and has stopped rounds, and these results are there to help guide buyers to a solution that addresses their perceived threat level.

 It is easy to find technical data on this topic swirling around on the internet.
 In fact, we have a lot of technical mumbo-jumbo on our website if you are so inclined to read it.

-We often refer to one glass type when we talk about ballistic windows as an “all-glass laminate.”
-This type of glass consists of several laminated glass layers that can protect against forced entry, rioters, stray bullets, and active shooters, depending on the overall thickness and strength.
+We often refer to one glass type when we talk about bullet-resistant windows as an “all-glass laminate.”
+This type of glass consists of several laminated glass layers that can protect against forced entry, rioters, stray bullets, and active threats, depending on the overall thickness and strength.

 Depending on the rating of a specific glass model, it may be able to stop one or several bullets.
 Again, this depends on many factors, including the caliber, velocity, and grain (weight) of the projectiles.
-High-powered ammunition may have no trouble piercing many types of ballistic grade glass.
+High-powered ammunition may have no trouble piercing many types of ballistic-grade glass.

 After the first round impacts a sheet of bullet-resistant glass, it will significantly diminish in strength with each subsequent impact.
 Eventually, even the most robust glass can become compromised and no longer provide a protective security barrier.

-There are many types of glass that are not bullet resistant, from the standard annealed or plate glass window glass you might find in a home or business to the tempered or laminated safety glass commonly used in areas where added strength is needed for a myriad of reasons.
+There are many types of glass that are not bullet resistant, from the standard annealed or plate glass window glass you might find in a home or business, to the tempered or laminated safety glass commonly used in areas where added strength is needed for a myriad of reasons.
 Non-ballistic just means that it offers ZERO protection against firearm projectiles.